 We are looking for films that are “as fresh as the water of Lake Superior.”
 The Big Water Film Festival selects a wide range of films.
 We actively support the creative efforts of regional and local filmmakers, as well as national and international films.
 BWFF welcomes features, shorts, documentaries, and animation.

 How can I participate in the Big Water Film Festival?

 There are many ways to participate.

-First and foremost, as a lover of film, you can view the film selections of the Festival, and cast your ballot for the “Audience Favorite” Award.
+As a film fan, you can attend the Festival, and cast your ballot for the “Audience Favorite” Award.

-As a filmmaker, you are invited to submit your films, feature films, documentaries, animation, or any other creative film expression for consideration for the up coming film festival.
-The deadline for film submission is July 15th, but the Committee encourages early entries.
+As a filmmaker, you are invited to submit your films for consideration for the up coming film festival.
+The deadline for film submissions is July 15th, 2017.
+The Committee encourages early entries.
 Submit your film today.

-As a sponsor of the Big Water Film Festival, you can provide financial backing to bring promising filmmakers to the Festival, filmmakers who present their films and share their experiences with audiences and workshop attendees.
-Link to sponsorship forms.
-The Big Water Film Festival is a project of the Bay Area Film Society, a non-profit organization, so your personal donation is tax deductible.
+As a sponsor of the Big Water Film Festival, your financial backing will help put on the show and bring filmmakers to the Festival.
+The Big Water Film Festival is a project of the Bay Area Film Society, a 501(c)(3)-recognized non-profit organization, so any personal donation is tax deductible.
 Become a sponsor today.

-Volunteers are needed through the Festival weekend, from set-up on Thursday through awards on Sunday.
-Volunteers who work for one block can see the film block after their block for free.
+Volunteers are needed for the Festival weekend, from set-up on Friday through awards on Sunday.
+Volunteers who work during one block of films can see another film block of their choice for free.
 Click here to become a volunteer.

 How can I buy tickets?